cybera/synthi/manual/src/sections/Metadata.md

 ## API Access to Metadata

-The cURL tab of the API shows how you can access metadata information as JSON, programatically, from a tool outside of the ADI platform:
+The cURL tab of the API shows how you can access metadata information as JSON, programatically, from a tool outside of the Synthi platform:

 ```bash
 curl -s http://localhost:8080/graphql \